janchorowski/nn_assignments/README.md

 `$ jupyter notebook`

-or `ipython notebook` in the case of older version.
 You will interact with the notebook through your web browser.

 Finally you need the datasets:

-1. On **Lab computers** they are already downloaded to `/pio/data/data/fuel`, just make sure that the `FUEL_DATA_PATH` variable is set (it should be set by the `set-env` scripts).
+1. On **Lab computers** they are already downloaded to `/pio/data/data/torchvision`.
+Just make sure that the `PYTORCH_DATA_PATH` variable is set (it should be set by the `set-env` scripts).
-2. On your own computer, please download the datasets into the `datasets` folder, see its README for details.
-Also, make sure that the `datasets` folder is on the
+2. On your own computer, the datasets should be downloaded automatically on-demand to the `data` folder, placed in the `nn_assignments` directory (the root of this repository).
-`FUEL_DATA_PATH` (it should be set by the `set-env` scripts).